Person

 Summary

-Sidney Peirce was a young scientist who died at age 25 from war wounds while serving as a Light Infantryman in World War One.
+Sidney Peirce was a young scientist who died at age 25 from wounds in the First World War, while serving as a Light Infantryman in France.
 During his short scientific career he authored at least two scientific articles.

 Details